nucypher/nucypher/docs/source/support/faq.rst

 Q: How computationally expensive is performing re-encryptions likely to be?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A re-encryption operation is very lightweight (in the order of ms) and is comparable to computing an ECDSA signature.
+A re-encryption operation is very lightweight (in the order of milliseconds) and is comparable to computing an ECDSA signature.

 Q: Can my Staker and Worker address be the same?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~